Complete algebraic vector fields on affine surfaces: -fibrations

 \erem

-We need one more technical fact for Section 9.
+We need one more technical fact for Section \ref{homogen}.

-\blem Let Notation \ref{not2.1} hold, $\bar f : \bX \to B$ be a pseudo-minimal extension of $f$, and $U$ be the union of components of $\bD$ on which the restriction of $\bar f$ is not constant.
+\blem In the Setting \ref{not2.1} let $\bar f : \bX \to B$ be a pseudo-minimal extension of $f$, and $U$ be the union of components of $\bD$ on which the restriction of $\bar f$ is not constant.
 Suppose that $E_1$ and $E_2$ are the only irreducible components of $\bar f^{-1}(b), \, b \in B$ that meet the divisor $U$ (where we allow equality $E_1=E_2$) and that $\Gamma^0$ is as in Lemma \ref{irreducible}.

-{\rm (i)} Let $F$ be an irreducible affine\footnote{That is, a component that survives the Remmert reduction.} component of $f^{-1}(b)$ whose closure is not a vertex in $\Gamma^0$.
+{\rm (i)} Let $F$ be an irreducible affine\footnote{That is, a component that survives the Remmert reduction of $X$.} component of $f^{-1}(b)$ whose closure is not a vertex in $\Gamma^0$.
 Then $F\simeq \C$.